Skip to content

 """

-# Prepared seismograms and stack are cached to prevent unnecessary
+# The following attributes are cached to prevent unnecessary processing.

-# processing.
-Setting the caches to None will force a new calculation.
+# Setting the caches to None will force a new calculation when they are

 def __attrs_post_init__(self) -> None: